MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 author: khdownie
 ms.author: v-kedow
 ms.topic: how-to
-ms.date: 08/31/2020
+ms.date: 10/27/2020
 ---

 # Update Azure Stack HCI clusters

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

 When updating Azure Stack HCI clusters, the goal is to maintain availability by updating only one server in the cluster at a time.
 Many operating system updates require taking the server offline, for example to do a restart or to update software such as the network stack.
-We recommend using [Cluster-Aware Updating (CAU)](/windows-server/failover-clustering/cluster-aware-updating), a feature that makes it easier to install Windows updates to every server in your cluster while keeping your applications running by automating the software updating process.
-Cluster-Aware Updating can be used on all editions of Windows Server, including Server Core installations, and can be initiated either through Windows Admin Center or using PowerShell.
+We recommend using Cluster-Aware Updating (CAU), a feature that makes it easier to install Windows updates to every server in your cluster while keeping your applications running by automating the software updating process.
+Cluster-Aware Updating is the default updating method in Windows Admin Center and can also be initiated using PowerShell.

+   > [!IMPORTANT]
+   > The October 20, 2020 Preview Update (KB4580388) for Azure Stack HCI may cause a Cluster Aware Updating operation to fail if any of the virtual machines are expected to perform Live Migration during CAU.
+See the [Release notes](release-notes.md#october-20-2020-preview-update-kb4580388) for a workaround.

 ## Update a cluster using Windows Admin Center